 Susan Upham and Freda Morrison continued to live at 379 Marlborough until about 1930, when they made Concord their permanent home.

-By 1931, it was the home of Mrs. Jessie Maude (Raymond) Parker, the widow of George O. Parker, who operated it as a lodging house.
+In 1931, 379 Marlborough was the home of Jessie Maude (Raymond) Parker, the widow of George O. Parker, who operated it as a lodging house.
 She previously had lived at 377 Marlborough, where she also had operated a lodging house.
 She had moved from 379 Marlborough by 1932.

-379 Marlborough continued as a lodging house, with various operators.
+379 Marlborough continued to be a lodging house with various operators.

-By 1936, 379 Marlborough was the home of Robert Wadleigh Goodhue, a newspaper press operator, and his wife, Bertha Alfreda (Duff) Goodhue, who operated it as a lodging house.
-They previously had lived im Florida.
+By 1936, it was the home of Robert Wadleigh Goodhue, a newspaper press operator, and his wife, Bertha Alfreda (Duff) Goodhue, who operated it as a lodging house.
+They previously had lived in Florida.
 They continued to live at 379 Marlborough in 1938, but had moved to 346 Marlborough by 1939.